 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

-Ark’s relationship with the Secretary of State is set out in the Amended and Restated Master Funding Agreement.
+Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Franklin.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Franklin’s governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Our Local Governing Body

-Ark Franklin Academy’s LGB is made up as follows:
+Ark Franklin’s LGB is made up as follows:

-- Six to ten members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+- Four members appointed by Ark, including the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional performance:

 - Good insight into the specific challenges at the school and the general challenges of operating top-quality schools